openflighthpc/monitoring-dashboard/README.md

 Once deployed, you will need to configure the relevant services to collect metrics from your hosts.

 ### Node Exporter
-Add your list of hosts to `/etc/alces-dashboard/metrics/targets/node-exporter.yml`
+Add your list of hosts to `/etc/alces-dashboard/metrics/targets/node-exporter.yml`.
+Ensure any compute nodes are added with the correct `node_type: compute` label and any core nodes are added with `node_type: core`.
 ```
 - targets:
+  - master01:9100
+  - master02:9100
+  labels:
+    node_type: core
+- targets:
   - node01:9100
   - node02:9100
+  labels:
+    node_type: compute
 ```

 ### Slurm Exporter